- Lanterman Home Page

 Central Program Services provides an employment skills center, audiology, volunteers, chaplains, education services, library services, recreation programs, and the Foster Grandparents and Senior Companions program.

 Lanterman Developmental Center serves a population that requires specialized care and habilitative programs.
-Treatment/habilitation services are organized into four residential Programs designed to meet the needs of the residents.
+Treatment/habilitation services are organized into two residential Programs designed to meet the needs of the residents.
 Each person has an Individual Program Plan (IPP) designed and implemented by an Interdisciplinary Team, based on assessments of his or her health, behavior, physical, communicative, social, emotional, and cognitive development.
 The Program Director is responsible for the full range of direct care, treatment and training services provided for the individuals in their Program.
 An Individual Program Coordinator (IPC) is assigned to every person residing at Lanterman Developmental Center.
 The IPC works with other members of the Interdisciplinary Team in developing an Individual Program Plan, monitoring services provided, seeking additional resources and assisting the individuals to exercise their rights.
 The Program Directors are responsible for implementing each client's IPP.
-These four Programs are:
+These two Programs are:

 Acute and Continuing Medical Care, Program 1: Around the clock nursing care is provided for acutely and sub-acutely ill persons with developmental disabilities.
 Acute care includes diagnosis and treatment for common medical and surgical problems and for the complex congenital problems encountered in individuals with developmental disabilities.
 Services provided on the acute and sub-acute levels of care restore residents to their previous state of health prior to transferring them to an intermediate or skilled nursing residence, within the Center.